 Supplemental Security Income (SSI) Claims

-The monthly SSI benefit amount in 2019 is $771.
+The SSI benefit amount in 2022 is $841.
 Sometimes an insured claimant can receive both SSI and SSDI if certain requirements are met.
 The SSI benefit amount may be reduced if you are receiving support from others or earning income.
 Social Security looks at your income and resources and may deem another’s income and resources to you, thereby reducing your SSI benefit.
-Your living arrangement is another factor that Social Security considers in determining how much SSI benefit you are eligible for.
-Whether you live alone or with someone else, Social Security needs to know who pays for your food and shelter.
-There may be further explanation needed to provide to Social Security, such as a loan or rental agreement for food and/or shelter, so the individual has the maximum SSI benefit.

 Attorneys at Martone Law Firm are experienced in assisting claimants applying for SSI benefits.
 We can provide information needed to make sure you are getting the maximum amount of SSI benefits you qualify for without any unnecessary reductions.
 Contact Martone Law Firm today with your questions about qualifying for SSI.SSI for Disabled Children

 A child may be eligible for SSI benefits if he or she is either blind or disabled.
 A child is a person who is not married, not a head of household, and is under the age of 18, or is under the age of 22 and is a student regularly attending school.
 The income and resources of the child are considered as well as the income and resources of the family members the child lives with.
 If the income and resource limits are met, the child must prove marked and severe functional limitations that have lasted for 12 months, is expected to last for 12 months or more, or is expected to result in death.